TOAST-DOCS/Gamebase/en/unity-purchase.md

 > <font color="red">[Caution]</font><br/>
 >
-> For Android, subscriptions are currently supported only on the Google Play Store.a
+> For Android, subscriptions are currently supported only on the Google Play Store.

 **API**